-- Cancel your housing and meal plans: Once you have received official word of your acceptance from the OGA and your Host Institution, you should go ahead and cancel your housing and meal plan.
+- Cancel your housing and meal plans (for semester programs): Once you have received official word of your acceptance from the OGA and your Host Institution, you should go ahead and cancel your housing and meal plan.
 This can be done by completing your Study Abroad Checklist form, available after your acceptance to a SHU study abroad program.

 - Review the Health and Safety information and complete your mandatory Online Health and Safety Orientation located within your study abroad student account

 - Conduct independent research: You should read all that you can about your destination.
 You can read guidebooks, non-fiction, newspapers, explore internet sites, and you can even talk to a Global Ambassador.
 Also take some time to read about Culture Adjustment.

 It is a good idea to keep abreast of the official currency used in the host country and of the approximate rate of exchange to the United States dollar.
 You can find the current exchange rate for most international currencies at www.xe.com.